plone/training/reusable.rst

     As you can see, we created two permissions, one for voting, one for viewing the votes.

-    If one may not see the votings, he does not need access to the vote viewlet.
+    If a user is not allowed to see the votes, she does not need access to the vote viewlet.

-    While we are at it, if one can't vote, he needs no access to the helper view to actually submit a vote.
+    While we are at it, if a user can't vote, she needs no access to the helper view to actually submit a vote.

 We can add this restriction to :file:`browser/configure.zcml`